 Wet Brine Recipe

-If you are going to brine a small amount of meat, say a few chicken breasts, it is possible to do it in a Ziplock bag.
-I still recommend placing the bag in a crockpot or other large pot to make sure any leaked water is contained.
+If you are going to brine a small amount of meat, say a few chicken breasts, it is possible to do it in a Ziploc bag.
+I still recommend placing the bag in a bowl or other large pot to make sure any leaked water is contained.

-A word to the wise, I always brine my food in the fridge.
+A word to the wise, I always wet-brine my food in the fridge.
 It isn’t worth the risk of bacteria growing in my food to leave it out on the counter.
 I know it can be a pain to fit something so large in the refrigerator, but it is well worth the annoyance to avoid excess bacteria.
-Yuck!
+A hospital trip should not be a part of the process.

-When your meat is done soaking, pull it out and pat it dry with a dish towel.
-Paper towels will work too.
+When your meat is done soaking, pull it out and pat it dry with a paper towel.
 If you have time, let the meat sit on a plate in the refrigerator for an hour or so to let it air dry further.
 The wet surface can slow the meat from browning, so drying it will add even better texture in the long run.

 To finish off, here is a quick recap.